Apple Mac mini (2020) 3.6GHz Quad-Core, 256GB vs Apple MacBook Air (2020) full review

 In terms of specs the Mac mini and MacBook Air have traditionally come in at the low end of what Apple offers.
-However, when the company launched the improved Mac mini and MacBook Air in October 2018 the specs were much better than offered previously, especially in the Mac mini.
+However, when the company updated the Mac mini and MacBook Air in October 2018 the specs were much better than those offered previously, especially in the Mac mini.

 Here's how the specs compare: